-But as it happens ratatouille is a vulgar dish, or so I learned from an entry on TripAdvisor commenting on an actually very lovely Provençal restaurant.
-The reviewers were French (trust the natives in general) and derided what was supposed to be légumes confit as ‘une vulgaire ratatouille’ Bof bof.
+As it happens ratatouille is very much frowned upon anyway in its homeland.
+It's no more than a 'vulgar' dish, as I learned from an entry on TripAdvisor commenting on an actually very lovely Provençal restaurant.
+The reviewers were French - which is fine since it's best to trust the natives on food - and they derided what the chef presented as légumes confit referring to it as ‘une vulgaire ratatouille’ Bof bof.

-So there you have it – vulgar it is, so no one should take offence if I cut corners, add mushrooms (MUSHROOMS???), ketchup and cook it super quickly all in one pan.
+So there is my justification: since the poor dish is thought to be vulgar anyway, no one should take offence if I cut corners, add mushrooms, ketchup and cook it super quickly all in one pan.

 The only chore is dicing the vegetables, the actual cooking takes no more than fifteen minutes or thereabouts.
 The ratatouille benefits from resting a little once cooked so if it is to be a side dish, you can happily cook the fish or meat while it's standing.